Eco-Friendly Pest Control Tips

 8. Soap and Water

 A popular method of ant removal is to combine a little bit of soap with water.
 For those with larger problems, pour the solution onto any affected area.
 Smaller infestations can be handled with a simple spray bottle.
+You can also checkout more great eco friendly cleaning products at Childrensalon.

 9. Using Food